What is the Vision Zero Network?

 - A Vision Zero Action Plan or Strategy is in place, or the Mayor and key departments have committed to creating one in a specified time frame and which includes a focus on being data driven, equitable, and including community input;

-- Key city departments, including Transportation, Public Health, Mayor’s Office, and Law Enforcement, are actively engaged as leaders and partners in the process of developing the Vision Zero Plan, implementing it, and evaluating and sharing progress;
+- Key city departments, including Transportation, Public Health, and Mayor’s Office are actively engaged as leaders and partners in the process of developing the Vision Zero Plan, implementing it, and evaluating and sharing progress;

 - A Vision Zero Task Force (including the agencies listed above, as well as community stakeholders, and others) meets regularly to lead and evaluate efforts.

 Read more about becoming recognized as a Vision Zero community and complete a questionnaire here.